 Depending on your service plan, you'll have coverage for cockroaches that try to get in through cracks, rodents that try to chew their way in, mosquitoes that try to breed or hide in your yard, or ticks and fleas that are brought into your yard and into your landscaping by rodents and other wildlife.

-If you live in NYC or the surrounding area, reach out to Parkway Pest Services for year-round pest control service that is way better than having spiders around.
+If you live in NYC or the surrounding area, reach out to Parkway Pest Services for a year-round pest control service that is way better than having spiders around.